spbpavlov/money-transfer/README.md

 # Test task for Revolut

 Design comments:
+- Lombok is used for getters / setters generation
 - API specification available at localhost:7000/spec
 - Balance is holding in cents in "long"-type (for the performance purposes) and is represented at DTO as "String"-type